melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 - Vts Camera Objects: this is an alternative to Vts Camera Cmd Bufs.
   This script will instantiate and maintain new Game Objects that represent chunks of the map.

-- Vts Collider Probe: attach this script to object around which you would like the map to be physically interactive.
+- Vts Collider Probe: attach this script to object around which you want the map to be physically interactive.
   This script, much like Vts Camera Objects, instantiates new Game Objects with mesh colliders.
-  Note that the meshes instantiated by the Vts Collider Probe are not visible.
+  Note that the meshes instantiated by Vts Collider Probe are not visible.

 - Vts Navigation: attach to a Game Object with any Vts Camera.
   This script grabs mouse input and applies it to the camera.
 It supports pan, rotation and zoom.